-Mount McKinley (Denali) is the highest mountain in North America and perhaps the single most impressive mountain in the world--all higher peaks are in the greater Himalaya or in the Andes, part of enormous mountain ranges.
-McKinley rises almost alone, 16,000 feet above the snowline, with only nearby Mount Foraker even close to it in height.
-Although McKinley is part of the Alaska Range, a massive ice-clad range of spectacular peaks, it so utterly dominates its area that what would otherwise be major ice peaks sometimes seem like mere foothills.
+Denali is the highest mountain in North America and perhaps the single most impressive mountain in the world--all higher peaks are in the greater Himalaya or in the Andes, part of enormous mountain ranges.
+Denali rises almost alone, 16,000 feet above the snowline, with only nearby Mount Foraker even close to it in height.
+Although part of the Alaska Range, a massive ice-clad range of spectacular peaks, Denali so utterly dominates its area that what would otherwise be major ice peaks sometimes seem like mere foothills.

 The standard route is the technically easy West Buttress, which starts at a glacier airplane runway at 7200'--virtually everyone flies on to the glacier to avoid an arduous approach.
 The standard rule is to allow three weeks for the climb, and to be prepared to spend a week of that holed up in your tent waiting for the weather to clear.
 Other routes include: the Muldrow Glacier route, technically easy but involving a long approach over the tundra from the north; the West Rib, a more challenging climb involving a steep couloir; and the Cassin Ridge, a committing and difficult rock climb.

-The best justification for continued use of the name McKinley is that Theodore Roosevelt was the vice-president selected by William McKinley, whose subsequent assassination put the first environment-minded president into office.
+Perhaps the best justification for naming the peak after McKinley was that he selected Theodore Roosevelt as his vice-president, and therefore his assassination put the first environment-minded president into office.